awesome-scala/awesome-scala/README.md

 * **[BigDL ★ 1662 ⧗ 0](https://github.com/intel-analytics/BigDL)** - BigDL is a distributed deep learning library for Apache Spark.
 * **[Breeze ★ 2028 ⧗ 0](https://github.com/scalanlp/breeze)** - Breeze is a numerical processing library for Scala.
 * [Chalk ★ 231 ⧗ 6](https://github.com/scalanlp/chalk) - Chalk is a natural language processing library.
+* [doddle-model ★ 319 ⧗ 37](https://github.com/picnicml/doddle-model) - An in-memory machine learning library built on top of Breeze.
+It provides immutable objects and exposes its functionality through a scikit-learn-like API.
 * [FACTORIE ★ 486 ⧗ 7](https://github.com/factorie/factorie) - A toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
 * [Figaro ★ 461 ⧗ 0](https://github.com/p2t2/figaro) - Figaro is a probabilistic programming language that supports development of very rich probabilistic models.
-* [Libra ★ 142](https://github.com/to-ithaca/libra) - Libra is a dimensional analysis library based on shapeless, spire and singleton-ops.
+* **[Libra ★ 935 ⧗ 0](https://github.com/to-ithaca/libra)** - Libra is a dimensional analysis library based on shapeless, spire and singleton-ops.
 It contains out of the box support for SI units for all numeric types.
 * [MGO ★ 37 ⧗ 55](https://github.com/openmole/mgo) - Modular multi-objective evolutionary algorithm optimization library enforcing immutability.
 * [MLLib](https://spark.apache.org/mllib/) - Machine Learning framework for Spark
 * [ND4S ★ 201 ⧗ 0](https://github.com/deeplearning4j/nd4s) - N-Dimensional arrays and linear algebra for Scala with an API similar to Numpy.
 ND4S is a scala wrapper around [ND4J](http://nd4j.org/).